michaelmusty/.dotfiles/README.markdown

 the time I just want to complete paths anyway, and this makes for a quicker startup without a lot of junk functions in my Bash namespace.

-I do make some exceptions with completions defined in `.bashrc.d` files for things I really do get tired of typing repeatedly:
+I do make some exceptions with completions defined in `.bash_completion.d` files for things I really do get tired of typing repeatedly:

 *   Builtins, commands, help topics, shell options, and variables
 *   `ftp(1)` hostnames from `~/.netrc`